 If you're starting out, this might mean keeping a dedicated spreadsheet for carrier compliance, equipment, contacts, capacity and rates tracking.
 If you're a bit more advanced technically, your freight broker TMS software might even have a dedicated area for you to record this information.

 If you're looking for the best way to connect with your carriers and instantly confirm loads, then maybe FreightPath's Digital Carrier Network is the right solution for you.
 Instead of the poor and often cheap carriers you'll find through the spot market or direct-freight-matching services like Uber Freight and Convoy, FreightPath's DCN is a tool for you to privately connect with your own carriers.

 In 2021 shippers are demanding that their freight brokers do more and provide digital tools to earn their business.
 With the growth of services like Amazon, Uber and Convoy - being a traditional broker is no longer enough to win repeat business.

 What we've seen at FreightPath is that brokers who employ digital tools like a customer portal or real-time GPS track & trace are 40% more likely to see growth in their existing customer base, and almost 75% less likely to see customer churn (i.e. shippers leaving for a different freight broker).

 The good news is, thanks to improvements in technology, building a digital brokerage experience doesn't cost you an arm and a leg anymore.
-Most TMS softwares for freight brokers will have some form of sharing or portal feature to help you communicate with your shippers.
-More advanced TMS software, like FreightPath will even let you create white-labelled solution where shippers can book loads with you online.
+Most freight broker TMS software will have some form of sharing or customer portal feature to help you communicate with your shippers.
+More advanced TMS software, like FreightPath will even let you create white-labelled freight broker TMS software where shippers can book loads with you online.